-, , , , , , , , , , , , , , , , , , , , areas of environmental significance means as defined in the Telecommunications (Low-impact Facilities) Determination 1997. line means a wire, cable, optical fibre, tube, conduit, waveguide or other physical medium used, or for use, as a continuous artificial guide for, or in connection with, carrying communications by means of guided electromagnetic energy. telecommunications infrastructure means any part of the infrastructure of a telecommunications network and includes any line, equipment, apparatus, tower, antenna, tunnel, duct, hole, pit or other structure used, or for use, in or in connection with a telecommunications network. telecommunications network means a system, or series of systems, that carries or is capable of carrying communications by means of guided and/or unguided electromagnetic energy. tower means a tower, pole, mast or similar structure used to supply a carriage service by means of Telecommunication
+areas of environmental significance means as defined in the Telecommunications (Low-impact Facilities) Determination 1997. line means a wire, cable, optical fibre, tube, conduit, waveguide or other physical medium used, or for use, as a continuous artificial guide for, or in connection with, carrying communications by means of guided electromagnetic energy. telecommunications infrastructure means any part of the infrastructure of a telecommunications network and includes any line, equipment, apparatus, tower, antenna, tunnel, duct, hole, pit or other structure used, or for use, in or in connection with a telecommunications network. telecommunications network means a system, or series of systems, that carries or is capable of carrying communications by means of guided and/or unguided electromagnetic energy. tower means a tower, pole, mast or similar structure used to supply a carriage service by means of Telecommunication

-- E19.4 Development Exempt from this Code

-- E19.4.1 No development is exempt from this code.
+E19.4.1 No development is exempt from this code.

-- E19.5 Application Requirements

-- E19.5.1 There are no specific additional application requirements for this code.
+E19.5.1 There are no specific additional application requirements for this code.

-- E19.6 Use Standards

-- E19.6.1 No use standards in this code.
+E19.6.1 No use standards in this code.

-- E19.7 Development Standards

-- E19.7.1 Shared Use and Co-Location
+E19.7.1 Shared Use and Co-Location

-Objective:

 To minimise the total number of towers and antenna within the municipal area.

-Acceptable Solutions Performance Criteria

-A1 P1

-A new antenna must be located on an existing A new antenna may be located on a new tower

-A new antenna must be located on an existing tower.

-A new antenna may be located on a new tower if it is impracticable to co-locate on an existing tower, having regard to the following:

-- (a) no existing tower is located within the telecommunications network area with technical capacity to meet the requirements for the antenna; - (b) no existing tower is located within the telecommunications network area with sufficient height to meet the requirements of the antenna; - (c) no existing tower is located within the telecommunications network area with sufficient structural strength to support the proposed antenna and related equipment; - (d) there is risk of electromagnetic interference between the antenna and an existing antenna on an existing tower; - (e) there are other limiting factors that render existing towers unsuitable.

-A2 A new tower or mast must be structurally and technically designed to accommodate comparable additional users, including by the rearrangement of existing antenna and the mounting of antenna at different heights.
+Acceptable Solutions Performance Criteria A1 P1 A new antenna must be located on an existing tower.
+A new antenna may be located on a new tower if it is impracticable to co-locate on an existing tower, having regard to the following: (a) no existing tower is located within the telecommunications network area with technical capacity to meet the requirements for the antenna; (b) no existing tower is located within the telecommunications network area with sufficient height to meet the requirements of the antenna; (c) no existing tower is located within the telecommunications network area with sufficient structural strength to support the proposed antenna and related equipment; (d) there is risk of electromagnetic interference between the antenna and an existing antenna on an existing tower; (e) there are other limiting factors that render existing towers unsuitable.
+A2 P2 A new tower or mast must be structurally and technically designed to accommodate comparable additional users, including by the rearrangement of existing antenna and the mounting of antenna at different heights.
+No performance criteria.